-A minimum of 36 graduate hours in speech-language pathology coursework is necessary to complete the academic requirements of the degree.
-Additionally, students enroll in graduate credits to complete multiple clinical experiences including on-campus clinical practica as well as a minimum of two externships.
-Students may choose between a thesis or comprehensive examination.
+In addition to the academic requirements of the degree, students must enroll in graduate credits to complete multiple clinical experiences including on-campus clinical practica as well as a minimum of two externships to meet clinical requirements for certification.
+Students may choose between a thesis or a comprehensive examination.